 Tricia Bernecker, Ph.D., RN

-Dr. Tricia Bernecker is an associate professor in the Department of Nursing & Health.
+Dr. Tricia Bernecker is a professor in the Division of Nursing.
 She has a background in a variety of patient care settings.
 Her clinical experience includes cardiac, medical/surgical intensive care, neurosurgical intensive care, and trauma.

 Dr. Bernecker received her BSN from West Chester University, her MSN from DeSales University as an adult advanced practice nurse, and her Ph.D. from Widener University.
-She is board-certified as an adult clinical nurse specialist.
 Dr. Bernecker has been published in the Global Journal of Health Sciences, and has developed a new research instrument to measure invulnerability in clinical healthcare.“In the classroom and clinical practice, I teach nursing students to care for every individual as if they were a family member.”